mkiang/disproportionate_prescribing/README.md

 objective of the files.
 Within each code file, there is a short description of the objective of that file.

+  - `00_download_public_data.R`: Downloads and copies the public use data file.
+You only need to run this once.
   - `00_install_necessary_packages.R`: Our compute environment is based on a docker image, which is wiped clean with every restart.
 This helper script simply (re-)installs the necessary packages to run the